Jackie Marone: Storylines

 The two couples had many near misses but Owen and Bridget eventually saw each other on the beach.
 They teamed up to make sure Nick and Jackie didn't know the other was in Hawaii.
 Owen planned a wedding for Jackie unbeknownst to Bridget.
 When Bridget realized that Owen was planning on marrying Jackie, she told Nick, who rushed out in order to prevent the wedding from going through.
 However, Nick arrived too late, and was left to see the happy couple driving off.
-Is it true love or has Jackie made the biggest mistake of her life?
 On a television talk show, however, Nick, Bridget, Whip and Jackie heard that Owen had declared that she was nothing but his "cougar fantasy woman" and then snidely told her on TV, that she'd been Punk'd.
 This sent Jackie to the bottle and into Whip's apartment.
 It was quickly revealed that the "Owen" on television was actually Owen's immature twin brother Casper Knight, who was determined to play a prank on Owen.
-Jackie immediately forgave Owen, but the same couldn't be said for Owen after she confessed to kissing Whip.
-It took Owen a while to accept what happened, but he eventually forgave his wife.
+Jackie immediately forgave Owen, and he eventually forgives her for kissing Whip.
 The two remain very much in love, despite the occasional rough spots.
-However their marriage is in real trouble now because of Owen cheating on Jackie by having a one-night stand with Bridget, which resulted in the birth of his & Bridget's son Logan on September 3, 2010.
-In October 2010, Rick Forrester, Bridget's older brother, makes his interest in Jackie known to her & begins pursuing her especially after Nick fired Jackie, Owen & Bridget from Jackie M Designs.
+Owen cheats on Jackie by having a one-night stand with Bridget, which results in the birth of their son, Logan Knight.
+In October 2010, Rick Forrester, Bridget's older brother, makes his interest in Jackie known to her and begins pursuing her especially after Nick fired Jackie, Owen and Bridget from Jackie M Designs.
 Even though Jackie is interested, she makes it clear to Rick that she is married to Owen.
 Rick had no intention of giving up on her no matter what but realizes that it just wasn't worth it in the end.
 Jackie asked Owen to meet up with Bridget in Hawaii, where she enables Owen to realize his love for his son Logan and Bridget.
 Jackie sorrowfully asked Owen for a divorce, and Owen went to Bridget.
 In October 2011, Jackie moves closer again to Eric.

-They share more kisses but in the end Eric chooses Stephanie and this has angered Jackie.
-In November 2011, Nick receives an anonymous message from a woman which says to meet him in the sauna of Jackie M When he discovers that it is Stephanie's sister, Pamela Douglas, he is shocked.
+They share more kisses but Eric chooses Stephanie, angering Jackie.
+In 2011, Nick receives an anonymous message from a woman which says to meet him in the sauna of Jackie M When he discovers that it is Stephanie's sister, Pamela Douglas, he is shocked.
 Pam informs him of her break-up with Stephen and confesses to finding him (Nick) increasingly attractive.
 Nick rejects her advances, but Jackie makes a deal with Pam: in exchange for her getting to spend time with Nick, Pam agrees to steal some of the sketches from Eric.